ozyurtf/cpu-scheduler/README.md

 ### Round Robin

 In Round Robin, each process is assigned a time limit.
-After a process starts being executed, if it reaches this time limit, the CPU simply stops executing this procses and starts executing another process (**preemption**).
+After the process starts being executed, if it reaches this time limit, the CPU simply stops executing this process and starts executing another one (**preemption**) in the queue (The processes can be picked based on their arrival times).
 This time limit is also known as **time quantum**.

 When the time quantum is too short, this means that processes are given very short time frame to be executed.
 And once they reach these short time limits, they are preempted.
 That's why if the time quantum is too short, preemption occurs more frequently and this means too many context switches and that means lower CPU efficiency.